 2. Tonkatsu Sauce

-3. Sesame-Soy Dipping Sauce
+3. Scallion Soy Sauce

-4. Garlic-Chili Sauce
+5. Garlic-Chili Sauce

 If you like things spicy, you can smother the pan-fried tofu with a quick homemade garlic-chili sauce.
-It’s as easy as chopping up some garlic and mixing it with Sriracha sauce or sweet chili sauce, soy sauce, rice vinegar, honey/ sugar and a generous squeeze of lime juice.
+It’s as easy as chopping up some garlic and mixing it with Sriracha sauce or sweet chili sauce, soy sauce, rice vinegar, honey/ sugar, and a generous squeeze of lime juice.
 This version will really kick-start your palate.

 Make It Vegetarian, Vegan or Gluten-Free